Perfectionism for creative professionals: ship work that matters

 The Version 1.0 Framework: finishing is better than flawless

 Successful creatives across writing, design, music, and illustration operate from an unstated principle that we call the Version 1.0 Framework: version 1.0 is a legitimate starting point, not a failure state.
 Every published author had a first draft they thought was terrible.
 Every designer shipped a design they knew had refinements left.
 Every musician recorded takes that weren’t perfect.
+Austin Kleon, author of Show Your Work, built an entire practice around making early, incomplete work public – treating sharing as part of the creative process rather than the end of it.
 They didn’t overcome perfectionism paralysis by lowering their standards.
 They overcame it by building a process where imperfect work can exist temporarily.

 Pro Tip